 If the answer is ‘yes’, then chances are it is a mainstream cost.
-Things like housing, food, holidays and vehicles are considered mainstream costs.
-Even though people with a disability often need or use these things, they are not disability specific and therefore unlikely to be covered by the NDIS.
+Things like housing, food, holidays and vehicles are considered mainstream costs, even though people with disability often need or use these things.
+Because they are not disability-specific, mainstream costs are unlikely to be covered by the NDIS.

-Tim has an intellectual disability and one of his NDIS goals was to attend more football games.
+Tim has a disability and one of his NDIS goals is to attend more football games.

-Tim would need to use his own money to buy the things that someone without a disability would generally pay for.
+Tim will need to use his own money to buy the things that someone without disability would generally pay for.
 In this example, this would be things like:

-- A support worker to support him to attend the game
+- a support worker to accompany Tim to the game

-- Specialised transport in line with his mobility needs (if applicable)
+- specialised transport that meets his mobility needs (if necessary).